The history of April Fools' Day: 5 things you didn't know

 This unexpected landing fooled some motorists on the M25 motorway, leading several to make emergency calls to the police, reporting sightings of an alien spaceship

-The announcement caused outrage among many Americans, who believed the historic bell had been sold to a fast-food chain.
+The announcement caused outrage among many Americans, who believed the historic bell had been sold to the fast-food chain.

 The hoax was later revealed to be a publicity stunt, but not before it had generated some ill will towards the company.